Cotalker/documentation/docs/tutorials/basic/tutorial_create_statemachine.md

 <img alt="workflow" className="img_sizing item shadow--tl" src={useBaseUrl('img/tutorials/tutorial_basic_workflow_09.png')} />
 <br/>

-1. Confirm that state changes displayed in the diagram reflect the workflow process you desire.
+1. Once you have finished setting all state changes in all states, confirm that state changes displayed in the diagram reflect the workflow process you desire.
 2. Press <span className="badge badge--primary">Save</span>.
 You are sent back to the **Workflows** settings panel, where _workflows_ belonging to a _workflow group_ are displayed.

 </div>